iBridges-for-iRODS/iBridges/docs/source/sync.rst

 Update your local data
 ----------------------

 the code below shows hot to synchronise from your iRODS instance to your local file system.
-Your local data will beupdated.
+Your local data will be updated.

 .. code-block:: python